 3. Be an interpreter.

 Two or three pages of guidelines will accomplish A LOT, but there will still be questions.
 That’s where strong guidance from branding comes in!
 No amount of written rules will solve every naming question.
 Brands and portfolios are too fluid and complex for any set of rules to apply completely.
-Be a strong brand manager who can interpret the general gist of the naming guidelines to each unique naming request and need.
+Be a strong brand manager who can interpret the general gist of the brand naming guidelines to each unique naming request and need.
 Be comfortable bending the rules (just a little though).
 But more importantly, be comfortable saying “no” when the rules call for it.

 4. Back it up and make it last.